septentrio-gnss/uBloxCorrectionsWithSeptentrio/dev/README.md

 ```
 git clone https://github.com/septentrio-gnss/uBloxCorrectionsWithSeptentrio.git
 ```
 For obtaining the PointPerfect library please consult uBlox.
-Then put it in the pp folder inside include directory and make sure that the path to it is correct.
+Then put it in the PPL folder inside include directory and make sure that the path to it is correct.

 ## LIST OF PARAMETERS